DubsterDev/MicroMonkey/CONTRIBUTING.md

  - The changelog should be modified so the `-beta` suffix is removed in [CHANGELOG.md](CHANGELOG.md).
 Make sure that every substantial change is in here.
  - This changelog must be copied over to [otherUiManager.js](core/src/otherUiManager.js) on line 208, obviously modified to fit the right format.
  - Then you can deploy the changes with `npm run deploy-web` (which will build MicroMonkey with Vite and then deploy with Firebase in release) or `npm run build-web`, and then the built MicroMonkey can be found in the [dist folder](core/dist/)
- - Change the [README](README.md) to reflect the release stage, and tag the last commit for this version with the version number in the format `v1.2.0`.
+ - Tag the last commit for this version with the version number in the format `v1.2.0`.

 ## Setting up for the Android app
 Before being able to build the android app, you'll have to create a keystore, using the following command: `keytool -genkey -v -keystore key.keystore -alias micromonkey -keyalg RSA -keysize 2048 -validity 365000`, in the [android](android/) directory.